-Analysis: Community-Based Rehabilitative Services, CBRS, is a set of rehabilitation services originally developed to support adults diagnosed with Schizophrenia and severe and persistent Bipolar Disorder.
-Between Q3 2016 and Q3 2017, the reduction in CBRS for all age groups combined was 44.7%.
-All three age groups demonstrated a reduction in utilizer rates, with the 0-17 year group, the 18-20 year group, and the 21+ year group showing reductions of 50%, 51.6%, and 42.6% respectively within the study period.
-These changes have sustained a more clinically appropriate use of CBRS for the different age groups.
+Between Q2 2017 and Q2 2018, the reduction in CBRS for all age groups combined was 25%.
+All three age groups demonstrated a reduction in utilizer rates, with the 0-17 year group, the 18-20 year group, and the 21+ year group showing reductions of 8%, 26%, and 29% respectively within the study period.
+These changes have sustained a more clinically appropriate use of Skills Building/CBRS for members.
+Utilization will be closely monitored in subsequent quarters with the Skills Building enhancement added in Q3 2018.

 Barriers: No identified barriers.
-CBRS is authorized according to medical necessity; utilizing evidence based nationally recognized treatment(s) for the member's documented condition.
+Skills Building/CBRS is authorized according to medical necessity; utilizing evidence based nationally recognized treatment(s) for the member's documented condition.

-Opportunities and Interventions: Continued utilization management of CBRS services and recommendation for increased use of evidence based treatment(s).
+Opportunities and Interventions: Optum will continue utilization management of Skills Building/CBRS services and recommend increased use of evidence based treatment(s).